Pearls Before Swine (band): Later years

 Two further albums followed, released under Rapp's own name on Blue Thumb Records.
 The first, Stardancer, was again recorded in Nashville, followed by Sunforest.
 The band–by that time comprising Rapp, Art Ellis (flute), Bill Rollins (bass, cello) and Harry Orlove (guitar, banjo)–toured until 1974, with Rapp from then performing solo until a final appearance in 1976 supporting Patti Smith.

 After this, Rapp retired from music and, after graduating from Brandeis University, became a civil rights lawyer.
 After being contacted by the magazine Ptolemaic Terrascope, he re-appeared in 1997 at Terrastock, a music festival in Providence, Rhode Island, with his son's band, Shy Camp, and began recording again with 1999's A Journal of the Plague Year.

 Tom Rapp appears on the Neil Young 2-CD tribute This Note's For You Too with the song "After the Gold Rush" on Inbetweens Records.

 Original member Roger Crissinger left the group in 1968, joining San Francisco band One (1) led by Reality D. Blipcrotch.
 Lane Lederer is now a member of the Florida Orchestra.

 Bass guitarist Morrie Brown became a record producer in R&B music.
 He was responsible for mentoring up-and-coming songwriters and producers Paul Laurence and Kashif.
 Brown collaborated with Kashif and Laurence on creating hit singles for B.T.
 Express and Evelyn "Champagne" King.
 Brown produced King's biggest hits–"I'm in Love", "Love Come Down" and "Betcha She Don't Love You"–as well as Howard Johnson's 1982 hit "So Fine".
 Since 1992, Brown has been the owner and founder of the printing software company PrintPoint.

 Guitarist David Wolfert also became a record producer, as well as session musician.
 Wolfert worked on albums by Barbra Streisand, Don Covay, and the Four Tops, where he would produce the song "I Believe in You and Me" which would later be covered by Whitney Houston.
 Wolfert also produced the solo debut Out of Control for Kiss drummer Peter Criss.
 In recent years, Wolfert composed the music for the English language version of the anime Pokémon.

 Jon Tooker died in a motorcycle crash in 2008.
 Art Ellis died on November 2, 2017.
 Tom Rapp died on February 11, 2018, after suffering from pelvic cancer.

-Pearls Before Swine have been cited as a key influence by various musicians including The Dream Academy,Edgar Broughton, Damon and Naomi, the Bevis Frond, This Mortal Coil, and the Japanese band Ghost.
+Pearls Before Swine have been cited as a key influence by various musicians including The Dream Academy, Edgar Broughton, Damon and Naomi, the Bevis Frond, This Mortal Coil, and the Japanese band Ghost.
 Three tribute albums have been released by Secret Eye Records.

+Legacy

+In May 2006, Spin magazine published an article with an editorial entitled "The Definitive Guide to Freak Folk", which cited Pearls Before Swine's One Nation Underground.